Christopher Stigant Burt

 Corporal Christopher Stigant Burt, regimental Number 2000497, of the 1/4th Hampshire (T.F.)
 Battalion, was killed in action at the Hanna Defile (Umm-el-Hannah) in Mesopotamia, on the 21st January 1916.

 Unusually Christopher was not baptised as a baby, but when he was 16 in 1908, he was baptised in Swindon along with his 14 year old brother William.
 They were living at 244, Ferndale Road, and their father was recorded as a traveller.
-This probably referred to a travelling salesman.
+This was what we would understand as a commercial traveller.

 By 1911 the family had moved to 198, Ferndale Road, Swindon, Wiltshire.
 According to the census return this was a house with six rooms, not including bathroom, landing, lobby or scullery.
 Christopher’s father, now listed as Christopher rather than George as in 1901, was a draper’s assistant.
 Christopher, at 19, was a student teacher with the Borough Council.
+He was beginning to learn his profession at Ferndale Road Secondary School, Swindon, staying on as an assistant teacher for a while before going to Winchester Training College.
 Samuel and Miriam were school students and there were new additions to the family, Clyde Thomas (7), Horace James (2) and Ralph George (6 mths).
 Lilly, who would now have been 15 is not on this census.
 Clara is recorded to have had 10 children by 1911, 9 of whom had survived.
 There is a possibility that Lilly was the child who died but neither a death record nor the 1911 census record for her has been found to date.
 There must also have been 3 older siblings who were not accounted for in the 1901 census.

 Preparing for a Career in Teaching

 By the time Christopher was thinking of a job in the teaching profession the old system of a five year apprenticeship as a pupil teacher had changed.
 The school leaving age had been raised to 15 and there was an alternative route into teaching.
 Students could take an examination to qualify for a bursary.
 This would enable them to remain in school studying for another year.
 Following their time as a bursar they could then become a student teacher prior to applying for entry to a training school.
 This is the route that Christopher took.
 In 1908 the Swindon Advertiser and North Wilts Chronicle reported that the Swindon Education Committee had decided that Christopher was not eligible for a bursary but as he wanted to become a teacher they awarded him a scholarship, of free education and £12, to enable him to continue his studies.
 The following year the newspaper reported that he would be awarded the bursary with a maintenance grant of £30 on the condition that he would serve for one year as a student teacher after his bursary expired.
-In 1910 the paper had an article on prize winners which included Christopher passing an examination in drawing the outline of a plant. (find out more about the Teacher & Training College here)
+In 1910 the paper had an article on prize winners which included Christopher passing an examination in drawing the outline of a plant.
+In 1910 Christopher took the Preliminary Examination for Certificate, which allowed him to apply for a place at a training college.
+While working at the Swindon Secondary School he had taken a course in physical training.
+He also took the Archbishops’ Examination for admission for which he was awarded a second class pass.
+Other exams that Christopher took, before entering college, included Organic and Inorganic Chemistry, which unfortunately he failed, were: Physics (Sound, Light and Heat), and Drawing exams in Memory, Freehand, Outline, and Light and Shade.
+(Find out more about the Teacher & Training College here)

 Winchester Training College